pvlang/reference/types.md

 # Types

 This document does not describe how to define your own types.
-Rather, it describes what can a type of variable be or what a function my return.
+Rather, it describes what can a type of variable be or what a function may return.

 ## Nothing type